astrosonic/spectrum/CONTRIBUTING.md

 We love to receive contributions from the community and hear your opinions!
 We want to make contributing to Spectrum as easily as it can be.

+Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## How can you help us?

 * Report a bug